alinnman/celestial-navigation/README.md

 #### Sampling errors

 The handling of the nautical almanac is based on hourly or daily values and using linear interpolation.
 This is a likely cause of (small) errors.
+The sample data is also rounded to one decimal arcminute values, giving a rounding error of 0.1 arcminute.
+**This is likely the biggest algorithmic error in the current implementation**

 #### Rounding errors